 You may recognize Bumble as a dating app where women make the first move, but they’ve also created a friendship-only version that helps ladies meet new pals.
 Much like the romantic version, you set up a profile about your interests and hobbies, and then you can swipe right and left on women who live in your area.
+(And if you’re already in a relationship and want to remove Bumble Date from your app altogether so you can focus on girlfriends, you can!
+Here’s how.)

 From the moment you see the positive sign on a pregnancy test, your world feels as if it’s been flipped upside down.
 And as you get closer to birth, you have endless questions that only fellow mamas can answer.
 The same is true for each stage of raising a kid — from infant days to toddler and teenagers.
 That’s why Peanut was created: to provide a place for mothers to connect on fertility, pregnancy, menopause, motherhood, and more.
 You can match with friends, join groups, ask questions — and even listen to live podcasts with experts.